Inyama! Inyama! Inyama!

 Buckets—5, 10, 15 pounds each of sausages and steaks, chops and chickens—pile up, and a crowd respecting no line between customer and kitchen heaves toward the fires, eager—insistent, actually—that their meal be the next set over the flames.

-They are black, English, colored, Indian, Afrikaner and many iterations between.
+They are black, English, Indian, Afrikaner and many iterations between.
 They have come deep into Gugulethu, a sprawling and violent black township, a warren of shacks and outhouses 11 miles into the outskirts of Cape Town.
 They have come for braai, a South African style of barbecue that borrows flavors and techniques from across the map.
 South Africans have struggled to mix races, but they excel at mixing cuisines.

 They have waited hours in a line snaking by the hundreds.
 So they chant.
 Races and voices meld, chanting in four languages—Xhosa, Zulu, Swati, Ndebele—a singular, melodic word that has brought them together: Inyama!